welllog/golt/README.md

 # golt
-a simple http api development tool library, trying to be different from the development method of Go standard http library, more concise and intuitive in api development
+a simple http api development tool library, trying to be different from the development method of Go standard http library, more concise and easy to use in api development

 ### srvhttp library
 #### http handler